Nuclear isospin asymmetry in $\alpha$ decays of heavy nuclei: Introduction

 In the standard approach, the $\alpha$ decay lifetimes are governed by the effective potential for the nuclear force which combines the core nucleus and the $\alpha$ cluster.
 There are several phenomenological potential models for explaining the measured data of $\alpha$ decay lifetimes, which include the simple $\alpha$ cluster model with a square well potential model~\cite{BMP91, BMP92}, $\cosh$-type potential model~\cite{BMP92b}, generalized liquid droplet model (GLDM)~\cite{Royer00, DZWZL10}, and density-dependent M3Y (DDM3Y) effective interaction~\cite{RSB05, SCB07,RSB08}.
 In the simple cluster model, the $\alpha$ particle is trapped by the core nucleus in a nuclear plus Coulomb potential and the $\alpha$ decay happens as the bound $\alpha$ particle escapes from the potential barrier by quantum tunneling.
 The shape of the effective nuclear potential felt by the $\alpha$ particle is determined by fitting the parameters of the potential to the measured $\alpha$ decay lifetimes.
 Despite its simplicity, these models are quite successful to describe $\alpha$ decay lifetimes even quantitatively~\cite{BMP91,BMP92}.
 For a more complete description of the data, one, of course, needs to develop more realistic potential models for the $\alpha$ particle.

 Improvement of simple potential models has been pursued in several ways.
 For example, in the simple potential models illustrated above, the shape of a nucleus is robust and does not change during the decay process.
 Therefore, more realistic treatment on the shape evolution was anticipated and investigated, e.g., in the GLDM in Refs.~\cite{Royer00, DZWZL10}.
 On the other hand, it is also desirable to understand the $\alpha$ potential in nuclear matter from a microscopic approach.
-Along this direction, the authors of Refs.~\cite{RSB05, RSB08} parameterized the $\alpha$ particle potential using three Yukawa-type finite range forces that are modified by nuclear density.
+Along this direction, the authors of Refs.~\cite{RSB05, SCB07, RSB08} parameterized the $\alpha$ particle potential using three Yukawa-type finite range forces that are modified by nuclear density.
 In this approach, it is assumed that the core nucleus follows the Fermi density profile and the $\alpha$ particle has the Gaussian density profile.

 In the present work, we explore the nuclear isospin asymmetry effects in $\alpha$ decay half-lives of heavy nuclei.
-The effects of the nuclear symmetry energy, i.e., the nuclear isospin asymmetry effects, were considered in the computation of the $Q$ value of the emergent $\alpha$ particle in Refs.~\cite{DZS11,DZG12}.
+The $\alpha$ potential depth depends on isospin asymmetry~\cite{DI05, LZZS10} and the potential depth from isospin asymmetry effects is naturally embedded when double folding model is employed~\cite{RSB05, SCB07, RSB08}.
+The effects of the nuclear symmetry energy, i.e., the nuclear isospin asymmetry effects, were also considered in the computation of the $Q$ value of the emergent $\alpha$ particle in Refs.~\cite{DZS11,DZG12}.
 But the nuclear symmetry energy can affect the $\alpha$ decay lifetimes also through the nuclear potential of the $\alpha$ particle.
 Therefore, it would be legitimate to investigate the effects of the nuclear symmetry energy on $\alpha$ decay lifetimes through the modifications of the effective potential of the $\alpha$ particle, which may affect, in particular, the $\alpha$ decay half-lives of neutron-rich nuclei.
 We will address this issue in the present work.